BadFish-HSrui/FPSLocker-Warehouse/FORMAT.md

 YAML files must be encoded in UTF-8 without BOM.

 YAML file consists of keys:
 - `unsafeCheck` - setting it to `true` results in the plugin not checking if an address is valid.
 It is recommended to leave it at `false` if you use HEAP related address.
 By default it's `true`.
-This key is not obligatory to have.
+This key is not obligatory to have and is deprecated in the favour of `address_unsafe`/`compare_address_unsafe` keys.
 - `ALL_FPS` - When Custom FPS Target is set, this part is updating provided addresses regularly.
 It supports only RW- sections.This section is not obligatory if you use `MASTER_WRITE`.
 - `MASTER_WRITE` - This applies data before game starts initialization to any section that can be read, which means R-X, RW- and R--.
 This section is not obligatory.
 - `DECLARATIONS` - It puts data into Core internal buffers, you can reference them with labels in sections above.
 This section is not obligatory.
 Compatible only with 64-bit games.